MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/concept-provisioning-logs.md

 - 24 hours
 - Custom time interval

-When you select a custom timeframe, you can configure a start time and an
+When you select a custom time frame, you can configure a start date and an end date.

+In addition to the default fields, when selected, you can also include the following fields in your filter:

+- **Job ID** - Short description of the job ID

+- **Cycle ID** - Short description of the cycle ID

+- **Change ID** - Short description of the change ID

 ## Drawer tabs